zedlopez/ifm/The Recipe Book.md

 	The Hammock Emporium is a room.
 "This is Cousin Ed's shop, the big dream he left accounting to pursue.
 You can't help gawking at the Luxury Leather Space Hammock, made of genuine red buffalo skins[if unvisited]. [paragraph break]So this is why Grampa makes all those 'lying down on the job' jokes every Thanksgiving[end if].".

-But often we want our first-glance comment to come after some items in the room are described; and for this effect, we would use the "first look rule" defined in [Saint Eligius].
+But often we want our first-glance comment to come after some items in the room are described; and for this effect, we would use the `first look rule` defined in [Saint Eligius].

-If these methods are not enough, the looking action has an action-specific variable called "the room-describing action", which records whether this particular instance of looking comes about because the player typed ``LOOK`` or because the player travelled to a new location.
+If these methods are not enough, the looking action has an action-specific variable called `the room-describing action`, which records whether this particular instance of looking comes about because the player typed ``LOOK`` or because the player travelled to a new location.
 We can consult this variable if we want to make looking work  differently after going, as for instance here:

 	Check looking when the room-describing action is the going action: say "You are temporarily too blinded to see." instead.